-2.0.28 Bond-order potentials
+2.0.30 Bond-order potentials

-Given that new implementation of the Brenner model has been introduced into GULP we present here some results for diamond, Table 2.4, as previously studied in the original paper [62], in order to validate the code.
+Given that new implementation of the Brenner model has been introduced into GULP we present here some results for diamond, Table 2.4, as previously studied in the original paper [63], in order to validate the code.
 For the second derivative properties, there is also the difference that the values obtained here are fully analytic whereas the published values are obtained via finite differences.
 This may explain the small discrepancies in the elastic constants.

 As stated in the background section, two algorithms have been implemented for the evaluation of the Brenner potential based on either pairwise atom looping or a spatial decomposition in order to determine the neighbour list.
 The computational cost of the two approaches for increasing supercells of diamond are illustrated in Figure 2.4.
 The linear scaling behaviour of the spatial decomposition can clearly be seen, as can the fact that this algorithm is effectively superior in performance for systems containing beyond a 100 atoms.
 Obviously this trade off point is dependent on the density of the system, though there are few cases for hydrocarbons where the density is greater than that of diamond.
 For systems much below a 100 atoms the cost of evaluating the Brenner potential is so negligible in comparison to other tasks, such as a matrix inversion for property calculation, that the choice of algorithm is irrelevant.
+Figure 2.4: A comparison of the computer times required for a single energy-force evaluation using the Brenner model according to whether the algorithm used involves a pairwise sum (solid line) or a spatial decomposition (dashed line) to evaluate the neighbour list.
+Timings given are for a Mac PowerBook G4 laptop with a clock speed of 700 MHz.